select a State to view locations

 At the first sign of rust, treat your patio furniture to prevent it from worsening.
 Light rust can be removed with a scouring pad or steel wool, but medium or heavy rust may need a wire brush or scraper.
 After removing the rust, prime the spot with a rust-proof primer and then repaint over the spot.
 For best results, inspect your patio furniture periodically throughout the summer months.
 Before storing furniture for the off-season though, it is essential to inspect it for rust and treat it accordingly.

 Keep furniture covered when it is not in use.
 Cushions and chair backs can also be beneficial to preventing rust as they minimize the degree of exposure the patio furniture will face.
 To best protect your furniture from the damaging elements, invest in a protective cover.
 Manufacturers sell covers that fit exclusively to their furniture, but any high-quality cover will do.

 Patio furniture should be stored during the off-season or when it is not being used.
 When storing patio furniture, store it in a dry location.
 The last thing you want is for your furniture to unknowingly be exposed to moisture during off-season storage, leaving your furniture damaged come summer-time.

 If you do not have a location to store your outdoor furniture that will keep it safe from the winter elements, consider storing your items at a storage facility.
 A self storage unit will keep your patio furniture in a dry and covered location without crowding your garage or shed.
-We have storage units ranging in sizes from 3X4 to 10X40, so whether it’s a large or small patio set, we have you covered.
+We have storage units ranging in sizes from 3X4 to 10X40, so whether it’s a large or small patio set, we have you covered for all your household storage needs.
 The storage units at all of our storage facilities are well lit and utilize a 24/7 camera monitoring system so you can rest easy knowing you are storing with the best.
 Contact us or reserve a unit today!